lab-cosmo/chemiscope/docs/src/tutorial.rst

 file.
 This script assumes you use the `ase`_ Python module to read the structures.

+If all the properties you want to include into chemiscope are already stored in an  `ase`_-readable ifle, you can also use the chemiscope_input`_ script from the command line.

 .. autofunction:: chemiscope_input::write_chemiscope_input

 .. _chemiscope_input: https://github.com/cosmo-epfl/chemiscope/blob/master/utils/chemiscope_input.py